apace100/origins-docs/docs/types/entity_condition_types/power.md

 !!! caution

-    Since only Living Entities can have powers, using this entity condition on a non-living entity might crash the game.
-Always make sure to check if the entity is a Living Entity by using the [Living (Entity Condition Type)](living.md) to prevent your game from crashing.
+    Make sure to use the [Living (Entity Condition Type)](living.md) to check if the entity is a "living entity", otherwise, the game will crash since only living entities can have powers.

 ### Fields